lantelyes/chess-demo/README.md

 4) Various smaller optimizations and cleaner ways to write things
 5) More verbose, complete comments throughout the code
 6) CI integration with Heroku deployment
-7) Review appa for pull requests
+7) Review apps for pull requests

 On a final note, I fully understand in a collaberate project, GitHub would be used by creating feature/fix branches, that would then be reviewed as pull requests.